kivymd/KivyMD/README.md

   </a>
 </p>

 [Kitchen sink](https://github.com/HeaTTheatR/KivyMD/tree/master/demos/kitchen_sink) app demonstrates every KivyMD widget.
 You can see how to use widget in code of app.
-You can download apk for your smartphone (Android 6.0 and higher):  [kitchen_sink-0.102.1-x86.apk](https://github.com/HeaTTheatR/KivyMD-data/tree/master/bin/x86) or [kitchen_sink-0.103.0-armeabi-v7a.apk](https://github.com/HeaTTheatR/KivyMD-data/tree/master/bin/armeabi-v7a).
+You can download apk for your smartphone (Android 6.0 and higher):  [data branch](https://github.com/HeaTTheatR/KivyMD/tree/data/demo_kitchen_sink).

 #### Tutorials on YouTube